rstacruz/kingraph/README.md

 ### Second generations

-To create second generations, you can simply add another `Family` record.
+To create second generations, you can simply add another record to `families`.

 ```diff
  families: